MatthiasP11/BatForce/README.md

 Now, the additional Python modules are installed in the running container, and you've performed these actions directly from the VS Code terminal.
 If these changes are intended for production, consider updating the `requirements.txt` file and rebuilding the Docker container.

+## Features
+Data Processing: Analyze waste data from CSV files using Pandas in the FastAPI backend.
+User Interface: Interactive web interface created with Flask for querying and displaying data.
+Docker Support: Containerized setup for easy deployment and scaling.

+The program, through the data entered by the user in the 'Comune' (Municipality) and 'Year' text boxes, sends a result showing, on the screen, the value of the "Total waste (in Kg)" for the municipality and year chosen by the user.

+### Usage
+The Flask frontend provides a web interface to interact with the FastAPI backend.
+Users can query the year and town they prefer to see the amount of waste.
+### Contributing
+Contributions are welcome.
+Please read the contribution guidelines before submitting pull requests.

+### License
+This project is licensed under the MIT License - see the LICENSE.md file for details.